jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 Effectively that meant one company, Taiwan Semiconductor Manufacturing Company (TSMC).
 When Intel's problems continued for years after 2015, TSMC overtook you, and now had both the fastest microchips and the scale of making most of the world's chips.

-When you tried to get other customers into your own foundry business, few had (technical) reasons to join up (although interest has been picking up lately).
-During this USA share of advanced manufacturing dropped from 40% to about 10%.
+When you tried to get other customers into your own foundry business in 2021, few had (technical) reasons to join up (although interest has been picking up lately).
+From 1990 to 2009 USA share of advanced manufacturing dropped from 40% to about 10%.
 And most of that 10% was the often ridiculed Intel's slower microchips.

-So Intel was at the rear of the pack in the all important race to add transistors to microchips.
+So Intel was at the rear of the pack in the race of Moore's Law.

 So what.